Where You Are Home

 • Four large gazebos,

-• 880 linear feet of main irrigation piping fed from the Pomona Lateral ditch,
+• 880 linear feet of main irrigation piping fed by Pomona Lateral canal,

 • Five community entrances,